This article covers the following data anonymity settings and processes:

 NB.
 This check was added on the 8th of August 2018.

 Example 1.
 Marguerite manages 10 people through reporting lines, and also has context access to the segment Sales Department that contains her 10 all reports, herself and one other person who reports to another manager.
 She can switch between the two contexts.
 Minimum segment size is 3.
 Difference to anonymity is OFF.

 Both contexts are visible.
 Seeing as the Sales Department consists of her All Reports segment + Marguerite herself + one other employee, it will be possible for her to pinpoint that person's responses.

 Example 2.
 To fix the above example, let's set the difference to anonymity level to 3.

 Only the Sales Department context shows data, because it is the biggest of the two.

 Comments are often the most actionable part of the feedback from employees.
 It is therefore important to surface as many comments as possible while preserving anonymity for each individual employee.
 This is particularly important on weekly or bi-weekly frequencies, where it is generally expected that a smaller part of a given segment completes the survey every round.

-There are four aspects that relate to comment anonymity:
+There are three aspects that relate to comment anonymity:

 - Anonymity thresholds & display settings